Certified Reinforcement Learning with Logic Guidance: Logically-Constrained Reinforcement Learning

-Once the state $ q\in F_j $ and the set $ \mathds{F} $ are introduced to the function $ Acc $, it outputs a set containing the elements of $ \mathds{F} $ minus $ F_j $.
-However, if $ \mathds{F}=F_j $, then the output is the family of sets of all accepting sets of the LDBA minus the set $ F_j $.
-Finally, if the state $ q $ is not an accepting state then the output of $ Acc $ is $ \mathds{F} $. \rbtl{In short, the accepting frontier function excludes from $\mathds{F}$ the accepting set that is currently visited, unless it is the only remaining accepting set.
+Once state $ q\in F_j $ and set $ \mathds{F} $ are fed to function $ Acc $, it outputs a set containing the elements of $ \mathds{F} $ minus $ F_j $.
+However, if $ \mathds{F}=F_j $, then the output is the family of all accepting sets of the LDGBA minus the set $ F_j $.
+Finally, if the state $ q $ is not an accepting state, then the output of $ Acc $ is $ \mathds{F} $.
+In short, the accepting frontier function excludes from $\mathds{F}$ the accepting set that is currently visited, unless it is the only remaining accepting set.
 Otherwise, the output of $Acc(q,\mathds{F})$ is $\mathds{F}$ itself.
-What remains in $\mathds{F}$ are those accepting sets that still need to be visited in order to attain the generalised B\"uchi accepting condition, as per Definition \ref{def:gba}.
-Note that there is no need to produce all the subsets of accepting sets thanks to the \emph{on-the-fly} execution of the accepting frontier function.} \end{definition}
+What remains in $\mathds{F}$ are those accepting sets that still need to be visited in order to attain the generalised B\"uchi accepting condition, as per Definition~\ref{def:gba}.} \end{definition}

-The product MDP encompasses transition relations of the original MDP and the structure of the B\"uchi automaton, and it inherits characteristics of both.
-A proper reward function leads the RL agent to find a policy that is optimal, in the sense that it satisfies the LTL property~$\varphi$ with maximal probability.
-We employ an on-the-fly reward function that fits the RL architecture: when an agent observes the current state $ s^\otimes $, implements action $ a $ and observes the subsequent state $ {s^\otimes}' $, the reward provides the agent with a scalar value, according to the following reward:
+\aij{As discussed before, t}he product MDP encompasses the transition relations of the original MDP and the structure of the B\"uchi automaton, and it inherits characteristics of both.
+Thus, a proper reward function leads the RL agent to find a policy that is optimal, in the sense that it satisfies the LTL property~$\varphi$ with maximal probability.
+We introduce an on-the-fly reward function that fits the model-free RL architecture: when an agent observes the current state $ s^\otimes $, implements action $ a $ and observes the subsequent state $ {s^\otimes}' $, the agent is given a scalar reward, as follows:

-Here $r_p$ is a positive reward and $r_n$ is a neutral reward, which can be set to be close or equal to zero. \rbtl{A positive reward is assigned to the agent when it takes an action that leads to a state with a label in $\mathds{A}$}.
-The set $ \mathds{A} $ is called the accepting frontier set, is initialised as the family of sets $ \mathds{A}=\{F_k\}_{k=1}^{f} $, and is updated by the following rule every time after the reward function is evaluated:
+Here, $r_p > 0$ is a positive reward and $r_n = 0$ is a neutral reward.
+A positive reward is assigned to the agent when it takes an action that leads to a state with a label in $\mathds{A}$.
+The set $ \mathds{A} $ is called the accepting frontier set, is initialised as the family of sets \rbtl{$ \mathds{A}=\{F_k\}_{k=1}^{f} =\mathcal{F}$}, and is updated by the following rule every time after the reward function is evaluated: